bbelderbos/bbelderbos.github.io/_posts/2016-03-07-building-maintainable-software.md

     ..
       for li in lines:
       ...
-        # ignore blank lines or lines that start with comments
+        # ignore lines that start with a comment
-        if not li or li.startswith("#"):
+        if li.startswith("#"):
           continue

 ... by creating a method:

-    def ignore_line(li):
+    def ignore_comment(li):
-      if not li.strip():
-        return True
       if li.startswith("#"):
         return True
       return False

     ..
       for li in lines:
-        if ignore_line(li):
+        if ignore_comment(li):
           continue

-This has the additional advantage of controlling the "ignore lines" logic in one place so you can easily add more conditions.
-It takes some more lines of code, but it is all about keep it maintainable.
+This has the additional advantage of controlling the "ignore comments" logic in one place so you can easily add more conditions.
+It takes some more lines of code, but it is easier to maintain.

-See [my reading page]({{ site.baseurl }}/books) for other good books on software quality.

 ---

 And that's it: 10 simple guidelines, however just so much for reading, this is a book to go back to from time to time to make sure this becomes second nature.

+See [my reading page]({{ site.baseurl }}/books) for more books on software quality.

 ### Resources